DMurray-Chadfield/web-style-guide/README.md

-# web-style-guide
+# Website Style Guide
-Project undertaken as part of the Codecademy Full Stack career path.
+## Introduction
+This website was built aas part of Codecademy's Full Stack career path, in order to practice what I have learned in HTML and CSS.
+## Technologies
+- HTML
+- CSS